amvardo/sputnik-geo/README.md

 # sputnik
-Library with usefull services (Geo, MatrixDistance e.t.c) by Rostelecom.
+Library with geo services by Rostelecom.